mplewis/coaxist/docs/quick-start.md

   - `password` from _WebDAV Password_ on the
     [My Account](https://real-debrid.com/account) page

+_Coming soon: support for Debrid-Link, Offcloud, Premiumize, and Put.io_

 ## Connector

 Connector is the program whch watches for new requests, finds matching torrents,